Portrait of Zhi‑Qi Cheng

 Research

-Multimodal AI for understanding, reasoning, and acting in the real world.
+Multimodal AI for reliable perception, reasoning, and deployment.

-My research asks how AI systems can learn from multimodal evidence, reason under uncertainty, and support action in complex environments.
-At MILab, we develop foundation models, embodied agents, and deployable AI systems for robotics, mobility, public safety, and responsible decision support.
+My research develops AI systems that integrate visual, linguistic, spatial, and temporal evidence to support reliable understanding and decision-making.
+At MILab, we study foundation models, embodied agents, and deployable AI for robotics, mobility, public safety, and responsible decision support.

 Core Question